co-operating-systems/PhD/UseCases/UseCases.md

 Q: does it require that `cert:key` be an `owl:InverseFunctionalProperty` so that the blank node in the rule can be identified indirectly via the `cert:key` relation?
 (As it happens [cert:key](https://www.w3.org/ns/auth/cert#key) is an inverse functional property)

-# One step indirection: WebID
+# One-step indirection: WebID

-One problem with identifying individuals with keys, is that people can have a number of them, and those keys can change over time for a number of reasons: people can loose their corresponding private key, find a key was compromised, or just move to safer algorithms.
-Furthermore a person may have other methods of authentication such as openid, OAuth, that they may like to use at different points in time.
+One problem with identifying individuals with keys is that people can have a number of them, and those keys can change over time for several reasons: people can lose their corresponding private key, find that one of their keys was compromised, or just move to safer algorithms.
+Furthermore, a person may have other methods of authentication such as OpenId, OAuth, ... that they may like to use on different occasions.
 They may even want to use telephone verification or email verification in some cases.
-The person who is giving access to a resource may not care that much how the person authenticating is doing that, and they will very often not want to have to mainain that list.
+The person who is giving access to a resource may not care that much how the person authenticating is doing that, and they will very often not want to have to maintain that list.
 What they most often want is to allow some agent access.
 This is what WebID allows.

-Let us look at a slighly more complex example where the rule specfies access by WebID and the client authenticates with a key using HttpSig.
+Let us look at a slightly more complex example where the rule specifies access by WebID and the client authenticates with a key using HttpSig.
 This diagram should make it easy to follow what is going on.
 We suppose Alice has an app that wants to read Bob's party info but that requires authentication to see (hence it is grayed out).
-Alice is able to read it according to the rule.
+Alice can read it according to the rule.
 So she uses here `</key#k1>` to authenticate using HttpSig.

 ![Location of WebID, WebKey and ](UseCaseDiagrams/WebID_Key_Party.svg)

-The rule identifies alice as being able to access via WebID.
+The rule identifies Alice as being able to access via WebID.

 ```Turtle
 <#r1> a :Authorization;